Pinched Curvature in Heintze Groups of Carnot-type: Background

 \begin{defn} Let $G$ be a connected, simply connected, solvable Lie group with Lie algebgra $\mathfrak{g}$.
 The Lie algebra $[\mathfrak{g},\mathfrak{g}]$ is called the \emph{derived subalgebra} and the Lie group associated to $[\mathfrak{g},\mathfrak{g}]$ is called the \emph{derived subgroup}.
 A vector in $[\mathfrak{g},\mathfrak{g}]^\perp$ is called \emph{vertical}.
 A \emph{vertical plane} is a 2-dimensional subspace of $\mathfrak{g}$ that contains a vertical vector. \end{defn}

-Some important properties of these spaces come from Theorem~3 in \cite{Heintze74_Homogeneous}, which tells us that a solvable Lie algebra is one that comes from a Heintze space exactly when its derived subalgebra has codimension 1 and admits a contracting (equivalently expanding) automorphism; see Definition~\ref{defn:exponential} for a special case of such an automorphism.
+Some important properties of these spaces come from Theorem~3 in \cite{Heintze74_Homogeneous}, which tells us that a solvable Lie algebra is one that comes from a Heintze space exactly when its derived subalgebra has codimension 1 and admits a contracting (equivalently expanding) automorphism.
 In certain cases of interest to us, this subalgebra will have stronger properties which allows us to pick a natural candidate for a metric on the associated manifold.